rjoconer/LBYARCHMP2/README.md

 | Testing for 2^24 inputs | 0.047700 seconds                 | 0.010700 seconds               | x86-64 by 0.037 seconds           |
 | Testing for 2^28 inputs | 0.651300 seconds                 | 0.157200 seconds               | x86-64 by 0.4941 seconds          |

 From the table above, we can conclude that x86-64 runs faster than the C program.
 Since x86-64 Assembly is a low-level language, it is likely to have a faster execution time due to its closeness to the CPU's machine code and direct access/control over hardware.

+Since x86-64 Assembly is a low-level language, it allows for a tighter loop with fewer instructions.
+By manually managing the xmm registers and avoiding the overhead of C compiler safeguards (like stack management inside the loop), the assembly kernel achieves significantly higher throughput.

 ---